 Och-Ziff Capital Management is a hedge fund founded in 1996 by Daniel Och.
 The firm is headquartered in New York and manages over $30 billion in assets.
 Och-Ziff is one of the largest and most successful hedge funds globally.

 How do Hedge Funds Make Money?

 Unlike mutual funds, they may not specify a particular asset or investment style that they wish to stick to.
 This enables them to remain flexible and adopt any investing tactic that suits the current market conditions.
-At any given point a hedge fund may be:

-- Investing in Currencies, Property, Commodities, Stocks, ETF’s and other even more exotic instruments like Credit Default Swaps (CDS) or Collateralized Debt Obligations (CDO’s)
+- Investing in currencies, property, commodities, stocks, ETFs, and other even more exotic instruments like Credit Default Swaps (CDS) or Collateralized Debt Obligations (CDOs)

 Podcast 007 – Hedge Funds and REITS – Are they as good as they seem?